-On the morning of August 4, 2008, DOE notified EPA that during underground operations on August 3, 2008, WIPP staff noticed that a drum had a 1-2 inch gash in it.
-DOE believes that the drum was punctured during emplacement activities.
-Initial tests conducted by DOE detected no releases in the area of the drum or in the radiation monitors at WIPP.
-DOE has temporarily halted shipments to WIPP.
+On the morning of August 4, 2008, the DOE notified the EPA that during underground operations on August 3, 2008, WIPP staff noticed that a drum had a 1-2 inch gash in it.
+The DOE believes that the drum was punctured during emplacement activities.
+Initial tests conducted by DOE detected no releases in the area of the drum or in the radiation monitors at the WIPP.
+The Department has temporarily halted shipments to the WIPP.

 - DOE Drum Incident Underground (PDF) (08/04/08) (1 p, 11K)